aragonzkresearch/leagueofidentity/README.md

 When using the `facebook` (resp. `eth`) provider you can specify the option `--friends X` (to all commands) to associate the token only to a Facebook user (resp.
 Ethereum address) with at least `X` number of friends (resp. with at least `X` Wei held by the address).
 This may have applications as anti-spam tool in blockchains since it makes harder to create fake users.
 In the case of the `eth` provider it can be also used to create e.g. the `DAO of wealthy Ethereum users`.

 #### Anonymity
-With the option `-anonymous` to `get_token.js` it is possible to request a token associated to an identity equal to the access token string specified to the argument `-A`; in such case you need to specify the access token string to the argument `-e` of all other commands.
+With the option `-anonymous` to `get_token.js` it is possible to request a token associated to an identity equal to the hex string representing the hash of the access token string specified to the argument `-A`; in such case you need to specify this string derived from the access token string to the argument `-e` of all other commands.
 If the provider is different from `eth`, for security the servers should check whether the access token has not been already used but this is not done in the current demo.
 For the provider `eth`, this option sets the identity equal to a string of the form `0@addr` where `addr` is an Ethereum address.
 This option is not compatible with the provider `nintendo`.